PHOTOS: Inside A North Korea That Is Changing — But At Its Own Pace

 toggle caption

 At a souvenir store in Pyongyang, a foreigner serves as the model for a North Korean suit.
-Souvenir shops serve as a source of hard currency by selling expensive art, clothing, food and other souvenirs to tourists.
+Souvenir shops serve as a source of hard currency by selling expensive art, clothing, food and other souvenirs to tourists

 David Guttenfelder for NPR